 - Youth networks and movements are emerging to encourage and connect French Christian youth.
 Some examples of groups and events are Mission Radicale, ON AIR, Alive-3 and Teen Street.
 Pray for this fire to spread and grow and to have a national impact among young people, saved and unsaved.

 - There are over two million students in tertiary education in hundreds of universities and grandes écoles.
-Of these, 270,000 are foreign students (the world's third-highest number), so ministry to these students has global implications!
+Of these, more than 400,000 are foreign students (the world's third-highest number), so ministry to these students has global implications!
 Witness in this highly secular and post-Christian environment can be difficult.
 Evangelical ministry has been slow to develop, but now there are 85 GBU(IFES) groups.
 Cru, Navigators and Crossworld also have campus ministries, as does the French-originated Foyer Evangélique Universitaire (FEU).
 Students are more open than ever, especially foreign ones.

 The Bible is alien to most French people - less than 10% own a Bible and 80% have never even handled one.
 Yet, Bible sales are at an all-time high, spurred by the spiritual hunger evident among many and the availability of inexpensive ($2) Bibles in supermarkets and secular bookstores.
 Study Bibles are proving popular as well.
 The French Bible Society, Geneva Bible Society and Biblica all contribute to printing, sale and distribution of hundreds of thousands of copies every year.